PinwenGuan/JAX-TherMo/README.md

 ## Install

-No installation is needed.
+No installation for this code is needed.
 Just download the files in one folder.<br>

 [JAX](https://github.com/google/jax) should be installed first.<br>